huguesjohnson/RetailClerk90/README.md

 # Retail Clerk '90
 A work in-progress casual adventure game for the Sega Genesis written in 68000 assembly.

 This is a sequel to Retail Clerk '89.
-Since it's possible nobody played that, Retail Clerk '90 is an independent story.
+Since it's possible nobody played that, Retail Clerk '90 is a mostly independent story.
 Playing the first game wouldn't hurt though.
+I mean, it might hurt a little if you don't enjoy it.

 The main goal of this demo is to improve on the engine and tooling developed for Retail Clerk '89.
 I have this ill-conceived idea for a set of tools to build adventure-like games for classic game consoles.
 If I accidentally produce an OK game along the way I guess that's nice.
 The Genesis is the first console I'm trying this idea on because.. well, I don't recall why I chose it.